Wonka (film): Casting

 Timothée Chalamet and Tom Holland were the frontrunners for the title role after King joined the project.
 Donald Glover, Ryan Gosling, and Ezra Miller were previously considered for the role.
 According to Paul King, "We were pretty open to looking for the right person.
 But, for me, it really was a list of one."
 King was impressed with Chalamet's performances in Call Me by Your Name (2017) and Lady Bird (2017).
 King offered the actor the part with no audition after seeing his high school performances on YouTube, which proved his vocal and dancing skills.
+Christopher Gattelli choreographed the film's musical numbers and worked with Chalamet on its dance sequences.
 Chalamet grew up as a fan of both the 1971 and 2005 films and wanted to portray the character in a different way from Wilder and Johnny Depp: "It was a total inverse of that Willy Wonka with a demented look in his eye that we all know.
 How would that character have started, to land in a place where he's still childlike but sort of broken?"
 King likened Chalamet's Wonka to "a Charlie Chaplin innocent character, almost like the immigrant tramp figure coming to this world for the first time, bright-eyed and bushy-tailed and completely naive – with this childlike wonder but none of the street smarts that he's going to develop over the next 25 years."
 Chalamet was officially cast in May 2021 and was paid $9 million for his involvement.

 In September 2021, it was announced Keegan-Michael Key, Sally Hawkins, Rowan Atkinson, Olivia Colman, and Jim Carter were among the newest additions to the cast, with Farnaby also set for a role.
 Unlike the 1971 and 2005 films, Wonka is the first film to not feature the Oompa-Loompas portrayed by dwarf actors.
 The casting of Hugh Grant as Lofty generated backlash from the dwarfism community.